Surgeon Cognitive Dashboard — Case Study

 • Narrower band → tighter coaching, higher nuisance risk.

-• We add hysteresis (small margins) to prevent alert “chatter” at band edges.
+• Hysteresis (small margins) is added to prevent alert “chatter” at band edges.

 • Notes for accuracy.

 • The inverted-U is task- and person-dependent: expertise, stakes, and fatigue shift the peak (band_center) and width (band_width).
-That’s why we calibrate per trainee.
+That’s why calibration is per trainee.

 • “Adaptive gain” is the mechanism (LC-NE modulating neural gain) that can yield this non-monotonic performance curve.